M.A. in Digital Archaeology

 • DIGS 30008, Thesis Preparation

-• DIGS 30042, Digital Media II: Virtual Reality with Unity
+• DIGS 30042, Digital Media II: Extended Reality with Unity

-• Course in art history, archaeology, history, languages, or computational methods
+• One course in art history, archaeology, history, languages, or computational methods

 Faculty Committee

-The following faculty members oversee the M.A. specialization in Digital Archaeology:
+The following faculty members oversee the M.A. specialization in Digital Art and Archaeology:

 Scroll to Top